slutske22/leaflet-topography/README.md

    <h2 align="center"><a href="https://codesandbox.io/s/react-esri-leaflet-example-n15yn">&#128064; Demo &#128064;</a></h2>
 </p>

-leaflet-topography is a leaflet plugin which offers functions and layers for calculating and visuzalizing topographic data in a leaflet map.
+Leaflet-topography is a leaflet plugin which offers functions and layers for calculating and visuzalizing topographic data in a leaflet map.
 These tools are based on the [Mapbox RGB Encoded DEM](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb), which means you must use your mapbox access token to use these tools.

+## Why?

+While [other tools](#alternatives) exist to calculate and visualize topography in leaflet, this package is designed to do so at lightning speed.
+Under the hood, leaflet-topography uses your mapbox token to fetch the [Mapbox-RGB-Terrain](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb) tile associated with your `latlng`, and it them performs calculations to return elevation, slope, and aspect for that location.
+The point's associated DEM tile is cached in the format and location of your choice.
+This means that further queries that fall in the same tile return topography data at lightning speed.
+For a detailed explanation of how this works, you can read my article, ["Slope and Aspect as a Function of LatLng in Leaflet"](https://observablehq.com/@slutske22/slope-as-a-function-of-latlng-in-leaflet)

 <img width="100%" src="https://raw.githubusercontent.com/slutske22/leaflet-topography/HEAD/assets/topography-banner.png">